DavorJordacevic/DavorJordacevic/README.md

 ## About me

 <img align="right" width="140" height="140" src="bit.ly_3GsR02k.png">
-As a Computer Vision Engineer at Finbet doo, I work with Python, C++, Go, OpenCV, PyTorch, and PostgreSQL to develop and deploy innovative solutions for image and video analysis, object detection, and face recognition.
-I work with a cross-functional team of engineers, data scientists, and product managers to deliver high-quality products that meet the needs and expectations of our clients.
+As a Computer Vision Engineer, I work with Python, C++, Go, OpenCV, PyTorch, and PostgreSQL to develop and deploy innovative solutions for image and video analysis, object detection, and face recognition.

 I have a strong engineering background, with a Bachelor of Engineering in Electrical Engineering and Computing and a Master's degree in Data Science at Singidunum University.
-I have multiple certifications from Oracle in database design and programming, and I have previous experience as a Data Scientist at dataHacker.rs and a Oracle Database Developer at Joint stock company "Elektroprivreda Srbije".
+I have multiple certifications from Oracle in database design and programming.

 I am passionate about applying data science and computer vision to solve real-world problems and create value for businesses and society.
 I am always eager to learn new technologies and tools, and to collaborate with other professionals and experts in the field.
 I am motivated by challenges and opportunities to improve my skills and knowledge, and to contribute to the advancement of the domain.